schellingb/dosbox-pure/README.md

 It is available any time in-game and changes are immediately saved and applied when closing the mapper.
 Up to 4 functions can be mapped for any button/direction of the gamepad.
 A mapping can be to any function of the 3 emulated input devices: keyboard, mouse or joystick.

+### 3dfx Voodoo Emulation
+The core includes emulation of a 3dfx Voodoo PCI card.
+Compatible DOS games should work out of the box.
+If running an [installed operating system](#installing-an-operating-system) like Windows 95 or Windows 98, you can get the required drivers from [this site](https://www.philscomputerlab.com/drivers-for-voodoo.html).
+Download and launch voodoo_graphics_driver_kit_version_3.01.00.zip with the core, then run the operating system and install the driver via the control panel from the files on the D: drive.

+There are two core options related to this feature:

+- `Video > 3dfx Voodoo Emulation`: By default a 12 MB memory card with two texture mapping units is emulated.
+  It can be changed to a single TMU 4MB card or support can be disabled entirely.
+- `Video > 3dfx Voodoo Performance Settings`: Some options to modify the rendering behavior are available.
+Setting it to 'low quality' only gives a small performance improvement.
+Disabling multi-threading is possible for example if your device gets too hot while using it but in general is not recommended.

 ### MIDI playback with SoundFonts
 If DOSBox Pure finds one or more `.SF2` sound font file in the `system` directory of the frontend, one of them